Skip to Main Content

 Bridge Program

-Joining Guttman Community College represents an exciting new beginning and a journey of self-discovery.
-To prepare for success in their transition to college, all incoming first-year students are required to complete the Bridge Program, including all assignments, in order to enroll in classes during the following semester.
-During the 2021-2022 academic year, Bridge will be held remotely.
+Joining Guttman represents an exciting new beginning and a journey of self-discovery.
+To prepare for success in the transition to college, all incoming first-year students participate in the Bridge Program prior to the start of the semester.

-During Bridge, students are introduced to Guttman’s academic expectations while practicing the strategies and study skills needed to meet them.
-Participants explore their strengths and challenges as learners, practice academic and professional goal-setting, and gain an understanding of the resources available at the College.
+During Bridge, you’ll be introduced to Guttman’s academic expectations while practicing the strategies and study skills needed to meet them.
+Explore your strengths and challenges as a learner, practice academic and professional goal setting, and gain an understanding of the resources available at the College.

-Bridge is also an opportunity to virtually meet and work with Guttman faculty, fellow classmates, and staff, such as the advisor – Student Success Advocate – who provides guidance and support throughout the entire First-Year Experience.
-Overall, the Program is designed for students to become immersed in the Guttman community through remote learning.
+Bridge is also an opportunity to meet and work with Guttman faculty, fellow classmates, and staff, such as the advisors (Student Success Advisor) who provide guidance and support throughout the entire First-Year Experience (FYE).
+Overall, the program is designed for students to become immersed in the Guttman community.

-Attendance is required.
-For dates and times of the respective bridge programs, please visit the Bridge Program website.
+For dates and times of the respective bridge programs, please visit the Bridge Program webpage.